adielcristo/symfony-doc-pt-br/routing.rst

 .. note::

-    By default Symfony only loads the routes defined in YAML format.
-If you define routes in XML and/or PHP formats, you need to :ref:`update the src/Kernel.php file <configuration-formats>`.
+    By default, Symfony loads the routes defined in both YAML and PHP formats.
+    If you define routes in XML format, you need to :ref:`update the src/Kernel.php file <configuration-formats>`.

 .. _routing-matching-http-methods: